Saturation II

-Saturation II (stylized in all caps) is the second studio album by American boy band Brockhampton, released on August 25, 2017.
-Production is primarily handled by Romil Hemnani, alongside production duo Q3 (composed of Jabari Manwa and Kiko Merley), Bearface, Kevin Abstract, and JOBA.
+Saturation II is the second studio album by American hip hop boy band Brockhampton, released on August 25, 2017.
+Production is primarily handled by Romil Hemnani, alongside production duo Q3 (composed of Jabari Manwa and Kiko Merley), Bearface, Kevin Abstract, and Joba.

 Background

 With only a few months since the release of their debut album, Saturation (2017), the group revealed plans to release the sequel to the predecessor.
 The album's official cover art and tracklist was revealed on August 21, 2017.

 Singles

 The album was supported by four singles, "Gummy", "Swamp", "Junky" and "Sweet".
 The lead single, "Gummy" was released on August 2, 2017.
 The second single, "Swamp" was released on August 8, 2017.
 The third single, "Junky" was released on August 15, 2017.
 The fourth and final single, "Sweet", was released August 22, 2017, alongside "Follow", the lead single from the upcoming Saturation III.
 However, it was later revealed that "Follow" would not be on Saturation III.
 As the four singles were released, they were accompanied by their own music videos.